abstractmath.org

 All these are different ways of saying the same thing:

-¨ Note that a) and b) refer to the variable x” and c) and d) refer to x as a number.
-If you are really really hung up on accuracy you might write: Let “x” be a real variable.
-As far as I know, only logicians ever do that.
+Note that 1) and 2) refer to the variable "$x$" and 3) and 4) refer to $x$ as a number.
+If you are really really hung up on accuracy you might write: Let "$x$" be a real variable.
+Mathematicians rarely use quotes in this way, but logicians usually make the distinction.

 Conventions for types of variables